Rolling Mountain Pass

 Approaches

-From West.
-The route is described in a downward direction.
-The scene on this side of the pass is even more vertical than on the west side.
-Switchbacks lead towards the edge of a shelf, with the route down remaining a mystery for the time being.
-The trail edges through the forest above the shelf in order to cross Cascade Creek on a bridge constructed so solid, it could carry a road.
-The next section is uphill and rocky, requiring the most extensive walking during the trip.
+The next section is uphill and rocky, and in my case was also the cause for the most walking during the ride.
 Instead of descending into the depths below, the trail climbs several more forested ridge lines, alternating down and uphill sections.
-Shortly before approaching Bolam Pass, the trail crosses onto the west side of the major ridge line for the first time, and offers a new impressive viewshed, the San Miguel Mountains containing Mount Wilson and Lizard Head Peak.
+Shortly before approaching Bolam Pass, the trail crosses onto the west side of the ridge line for the first time, and offers a new impressive viewshed, the San Miguel Mountains containing Mount Wilson and Lizard Head Peak.
 Staying left at two successive forks leads to the Bolam Pass road, slightly east of its summit.

 Alternate approach